Hip-hop production: Vocal recording

 Generally, professional producers opt for a condenser microphone for studio recording, mostly due to their wide-range response and high quality.
 A primary alternative to the expensive condenser microphone is the dynamic microphone, used more often in live performances due to its durability.
 The major disadvantages of condenser microphones are their expense and fragility.
 Also, most condenser microphones require phantom power, unlike dynamic microphones.
 Conversely, the disadvantages of dynamic microphones are they do not generally possess the wide spectrum of condenser microphones and their frequency response is not as uniform.
-Many hip-hop producers typically used the Neumann U-87 for recording vocals which imparts a glassy "sheen" especially on female vocals.
-But today, many producers in this musical genre use the Sony C-800G tube microphone, vintage microphones, and high-end ribbon microphones tuned for flattering, "big" vocal expression.
-Many classic hip-hop songs were recorded with the most basic of equipment.
-In many cases this contributes to its raw sound quality, and charm.
-A lot of recording engineers prefer using "dry" acoustics for hip hop to minimize the room reverberation.